The cost of filling a cavity is always lower with dental insurance compared to paying 100% out-of-pocket without coverage. But by how much?

 - Periodontal disease: inflammation and bleeding of gums

-Financing charges can increase the cost of filling a cavity when you do not have dental insurance.
+Financing dental work can increase the cost of filling a cavity when you do not have insurance.
 Many patients do not have enough money set aside in an emergency fund to cover surprise expenses and must borrow money to pay for treatment.

 - Personal loans impose origination fees that average about 5%